minus34/gnaf-loader/README.md

 ### Performance
 To get a good load time you'll need to configure your Postgres server for performance.
 There's a good guide [here](http://revenant.ca/www/postgis/workshop/tuning.html), noting it's a few years old and some of the memory parameters can be beefed up if you have the RAM.

-### Pre-requisites (the 4 P's)
+### Pre-requisites
 - Postgres 9.3+ with PostGIS 2.2 (tested on 9.3, 9.4 & 9.5 on Windows and 9.5 on OSX)
--- Add the PostgreSQL bin directory to your system PATH
+- Add the Postgres bin directory to your system PATH
 - Python 2.7 with Psycopg2 2.6

 ### Process